isomerpages/mccy-harmonycircle/_get-involved/Faqs about the Commitment.md

 **9. If I am not a religious organisation, how can I show support for the Commitment?**

-Non-religious organisations and members of the public are also welcome to write in to support the Commitment, at [commitment@ircc.sg](mailto:commitment@ircc.sg).
+Non-religious organisations and members of the public are also welcome to write in to support the Commitment, at [commitment@harmonycircle.sg](mailto:commitment@harmonycircle.sg).

-For further enquiries, do write in to [commitment@ircc.sg](mailto:commitment@ircc.sg).
+For further enquiries, do write in to [commitment@harmonycircle.sg](mailto:commitment@harmonycircle.sg).